 Assignments will be distributed roughly each week throughout the term and will generally be due in class 1 week after distribution.
 Late assignments will not generally be accepted.
-Students are permitted to discuss concepts and strategies related to solving the assignments; however, the work you turn in must be your own.

 The assignments are a critical part of the course and working through the problems yourself is essential to learn the material.
 Your homework solutions should be thorough, self-contained, and logical, with all steps explained.
+Students are permitted to discuss concepts and strategies related to solving the homework assignments, however, the work you turn in must be your own.
+Copying any part of the solution from an online resource like Chegg is considered an academic offence.

 Assignments will be posted and submitted on Brightspace.
 Hand-written solutions may be scanned or photographed for upload.
-A computer will be needed for graphing and some word processing.
 The complete assignment must be uploaded as a single PDF file.